-All candidates are informed of the outcome of their application, either being offered a conditional place or being informed that we are not able to offer a place.
-Conditional offers are made based on interviews, predicted GCSE results, the Higher Level subject examinations and a report from the candidate's current school.
+All candidates are informed of the outcome of their application, either being offered a place or being informed that we are not able to offer a place, in writing.

-To accept a place, parents are required to sign the Provisional Acceptance Form, indicating that they have read, and agree to, the Terms and Conditions under which the place is offered and return it to the School, together with payment of the appropriate deposit.
+To accept a place, parents are required to sign the Acceptance Form, indicating that they have read, and agree to, the Terms and Conditions under which the place is offered and return it to the School, together with payment of the appropriate deposit.